usnistgov/FIPS201/_FIPS201/system.md

 promote uniformity and interoperability among the various PIV system components, across departments and agencies, and across installations.
 The specifications for processes in this Standard are a set of minimum requirements for the various activities that need to be performed within an operational PIV system.
-When implemented in accordance with this Standard, the PIV Card and derived PIV credentials support a suite of authentication mechanisms that can be used consistently across departments and agencies.
+When implemented in accordance with this Standard, PIV Cards and derived PIV credentials support a suite of authentication mechanisms that can be used consistently across departments and agencies.
 The authenticated identity information can then be used as a basis for access control in physical and logical access environments.
 The following sections briefly discuss the functional